nwg-piotr/nwg-hello/README.md

 ## Features

-- multi-monitor support with gtk-layer-shell
+- Multi-monitor support with gtk-layer-shell;
-- multi-language support
+- multi-language support;
-- background & style customization with css
+- background & style customization with css;
-- automatic selection of the last used session and user
+- automatic selection of the last used session and user;
-- support for setting environment variables
+- support for setting environment variables.

 ## Dependencies